-Third, the community will utilize HHAP funds to close identified gaps in temporary housing, including emergency shelter capital improvements and operations.
+Utilizing HHAP funds, the community will close identified gaps in temporary housing, including emergency shelter capital improvements and operations.
 As noted above, 82% of Santa Clara County's homeless population - nearly 10,000 residents on any given night - are unsheltered, with an emergency shelter capacity of only 1,390 beds.
-Although the CoC does not plan to use HHAP funds to build new navigation centers or emergency shelters, HHAP funds will allow the community to expand emergency shelter services for unsheltered homeless residents.
-HHAP funds will close identified gaps by increasing the shelter capacity at existing shelter facilities, and also expand daytime operating hours.
+HHAP funds will allow the community to expand emergency shelter services for unsheltered homeless residents, not only in terms of overall shelter bed capacity, but also in terms of daytime operating hours.
 The community will also utilize HHAP funds to increase safe temporary housing options for youth and young adults, particularly homeless and at-risk LGBTQ residents.
 In the Santa Clara County region, persons identifying as LGBTQ are significantly overrepresented in the homeless population, and their vulnerability is compounded by the lack of dedicated shelter options within the existing supportive housing system.